BepInEx/bepinex-docs/articles/user_guide/upgrading.md

 To migrate from a previous version of BepInEx, do the following:

 1. Delete `UnityEngine.dll`, `0Harmony.dll` and `BepInEx.dll` from the `*_Data\Managed` folder for your game

+  > [!IMPORTANT]
-  - **IMPORTANT:** Check **all** game folders for their respective `Managed` folders.
-BepInEx 3 creates the aforementioned files for each valid Unity executable it finds, which means that you may have to repeat this process multiple times.
+  > Check **all** game folders for their respective `Managed` folders.
+  > BepInEx 3 creates the files above for each valid Unity executable it finds, which means that you may have to repeat this process multiple times.

 2. Rename `UnityEngine.dll.bak` to `UnityEngine.dll`
 3. **Delete `BepInEx.Patcher.exe` from the game's root folder.**
 4. Delete your `config.ini` file in your BepInEx folder